Vertiv’s 5 most noteworthy data centre trends for 2019

 It’s that time of year again when retailers make billions of dollars from a fat man in red and trends for the coming year begin flooding in.

-Vertiv today shared its top five trends for the year ahead, with particular focus on edge computing being the ‘epicentre’ of innovation in the data centre space.
+Vertiv today shared its top five trends for the year ahead, with particular focus on edge computing being the ‘epicentre’ of innovation in the data center space.

-“Today’s edge plays a critical role in data centre and network operation and in the delivery of important consumer services,” says Vertiv CEO Rob Johnson.
+“Today’s edge plays a critical role in data center and network operation and in the delivery of important consumer services,” says Vertiv CEO Rob Johnson.

 Without further ado, here are Vertiv’s top five trends: